SAP-samples/concur-web-services-expense/README.md

 -->

 ## Description
 This collection provides examples for updating Concur expense report and expense entry data using Concur's Expense API offerings.
-The following scenarios are included:
+The following scenarios are included in the Updating Expense Reports and Entries.postman_collection.json:

 1.Retrieving header data for all expense reports